andyaiken/dojo/README.md

 ## Publishing the app

 * Open a terminal in the root folder
+* Check that your changes don't break the project's style rules by running `npm run lint`
 * Run `npm run deploy`

 This will build the app in the `build` folder and attempt to deploy it.
 You need to have git installed.